1. Using watercolor paints

 11. Design of Silhouettes

-Children's artistic attempts get a special depth as they investigate the art of silhouette design.
+Children's artistic attempts get a special depth as they investigate the art of creative design.
 By encouraging students to concentrate on forms and negative space, this practice improves their ability to perceive details and pay attention to details.
 Children may demonstrate their creative inventiveness by creating visually attractive silhouette designs by experimenting with various materials and light sources.
 They develop their artistic abilities and a greater understanding of the visual effect of shape and contrast via this approach.

 0 Comments